 Updated 14 November 2016 with updated pricing information; on 1 August: While the free offer has ended for the general public, Microsoft has kept the upgrade deal open for users of assistive technologies, at least partly because the Anniversary Update brings quite a few improvements in this area.
 The firm has already said to ZDNet that this isn't meant as a workaround if you didn't upgrade by the 29 July deadline and now want Windows 10.
 However, as there appears to be no verification as to whether you use any of Windows' assists, it is possible you can still upgrade for free.
 Clicking the Upgrade Now button downloads an executable file which enables the upgrade to start.

-Those who choose to upgrade to Windows 10 will also benefit from the Windows 10 Anniversary Update that will become available on 2 August 2016.
+Those who choose to upgrade to Windows 10 will also benefit from the Windows 10 Anniversary Update, which came out on 2 August 2016 and the Creators Update which is set to come out in Spring 2017.
 (Read more about the Windows 10 Anniversary Update.)

 With many new features, and various system improvements upgrading is a no-brainer for most people, and in our review we explain in more depth why we're impressed.
 Here, though, we’ll explain who should and shouldn't upgrade: the pros and cons of Windows 10.

 If you're not sure now is the right time to upgrade, there are steps you can take.
 If you're looking to upgrade your computer parts and want to be on Windows 10, you should upgrade and extract your new Windows 10 product key using ProduKey.
 This means you can upgrade your new computer and later have the option to install Windows 10 directly on the new machine.